 Trust is built.
 The team is clicking.
 But the ideas?
 Still stuck.

 For Quinn, this was the frustrating part.
-They’d done the hard work, fixed broken dynamics, and created room for honest input.
+They had done the hard work, fixed broken dynamics, and created room for honest input.
 But when it came time to create something new, the team kept circling the obvious.

 Too polite.
 Too aligned.
 Too careful.

-That’s when Quinn realized: connection isn’t the finish line.
-It’s the starting condition.
+That is when Quinn realized: connection is not the finish line.
+It is the starting condition.
 What comes next, real innovation, requires a different kind of tension.
-One the team hadn’t been taught to handle.
+One the team had not been taught to handle.

 What Was Missing